Sacramento Motorcycle Accident Attorney

 At AutoAccident.com, our Sacramento motorcycle accident injury attorneys have been protecting motorcyclists since 1982.
 For details on how our law firm can help you after a crash, call (916) 921-6400 or (800) 404-5400 to receive free, friendly advice from one of our lawyers today.

 If you ride a motorcycle, you know the feeling of freedom cruising the open road.
 But riding a motorcycle can also be dangerous.
-A Sacramento motorcycle accident lawyer knows all too well that even experienced motorcyclists cannot protect themselves from negligent drivers.
+The best motorcycle accident lawyer in Sacramento, CA, knows all too well that even experienced motorcyclists cannot protect themselves from negligent drivers.

 There were 1,631 motorcycle accidents in the City of Sacramento from January 1, 2008, till December 31, 2017 (latest stats available).
 Most fatal motorcycle accidents occur on weekends between 3 pm and midnight.